malikrasyid/JobTracker.Api/README.md

 JWT_AUDIENCE=JobTrackerClient
 ```

+Note: The JWT secret must be at least 16 characters long (128 bits) when using HS256.
+If the secret is shorter you'll get an error when creating tokens.

 ⚠️ **Security Note**: Never commit `.env` to version control.
 Add it to `.gitignore`:
 ```bash
 echo ".env" >> .gitignore